teasmade/github-graphql-search/README.md

 ## Setup

 - Clone this repo
-- Install dependencies from the project root `npm install`
+- Install dependencies from the project root: `npm install`
 - You need to generate a GitHub personal access token to use the GitHub GraphQL api
 - You can do this at https://github.com/settings/tokens
 - Use a "classic" token and set its scope to `public_repo`